Gruszecki/Pyano/README.md

 Use 0-8 or arrow keys to change sound pitch.

-Click on a specific waveform to get its sound (default: sine).
+Click on a particular waveform to get its sound (default: sine wave).

 Set sliders with attack, sustain and release and click <i>Set sound</i> to apply changes.